Santa Fe Piggyback Flat Cars

 added some styrene angle as rub rails, and stuck on a brake stand.
 I also replaced the grabs and stirrup steps.

-Only recently I have done more detailed research and discovered that, admittedly, this is not a very accurate representation of
+Recently I've done more detailed research and discovered that, admittedly, this is not a very accurate representation of such cars.

-I installed a Ring Engineering flashing End-of-Train (EOT) device on this car and place at the end of cabooseless intermodal trains.
+I installed a Ring Engineering flashing End-of-Train (EOT) device and place this car at the end of cabooseless intermodal trains.

 Note: I bought this "Montana" BN trailer because that's where I was born - Montana.